rbong/wumbly/README.md

 It uses 3 constant bytes for its different colours to make it easy to type in.
 It is designed for high colour-on-colour readability.

+wumbly is available for iTerm, with color addons for vim and vim-airline.

 ## Colour Codes

 ```